 The couple met with their attorney and drew up powers of attorney for property and health care, which gave Ellen the authority to make all the couple’s decisions without Barry’s participation or consent, as long as Barry’s doctor considered him mentally impaired.
 Ellen then obtained a letter from the doctor to that effect.

-Ellen was one of the lucky ones, because Barry (and his doctor) cooperated with her.
-Many people aren’t so fortunate — their loved ones resist giving up control, and family members are forced to initiate guardianship proceedings, which can result in deep embarassment, strained relationships, and costly legal fees.
+Ellen was one of the lucky ones because Barry (and his doctor) cooperated with her.
+Many people aren’t so fortunate — their loved ones resist giving up control, and family members are forced to initiate guardianship proceedings, which can result in deep embarrassment, strained relationships, and costly legal fees.

 First and foremost, you should ensure that your spouse or elderly loved one is in a healthy and safe environment, is receiving good nutrition and medical care, and is maintaining social interactions.

 Secondly, have a heart-to-heart talk with your loved one.
 You may want to have other family members present — especially adult children — but try to resolve dissension or disagreement among yourselves before approaching the mentally impaired individual.
 Try to persuade that individual to yield control of the family’s financial affairs and to sign powers of attorney if he or she hasn’t already.
 This may be difficult, because many people, especially those who have been “in charge” all their lives, are afraid to give up their independence and let others make decisions for them.

 If the individual is uncooperative, before you go to court you should seek help from a neutral third party to mediate, such as a trusted professional adviser, psychologist, clergy member, or family counselor.

 If the kind-and-gentle approach doesn’t work, you may have to engage an attorney.
 In most cases, going to court to have a loved one declared incompetent is very messy and depressing, which is why you should try everything in your power to avoid it.